Dispelling the Myths About Exercise in Weight Management

 - The link between exercise and appetite regulation

-- How exercise influences cravings and food choices
+- How exercise influences cravings, food choices and metabolism

-- How much does exercise really contribute to weight management?
+- How much does exercise contribute to weight management?

 - The single most important exercise you can do to reduce body fat and improve health and longevity.
 (The findings from two of Australia’s most prestigious universities will surprise you.)